shanecoen/code-institute-portfolio-3/README.md

 ####  Resolved Bugs:

 1. One problem that arose during the development process was when a game ended and the option was then presented to the player to play again.
 The player is asked to press Y to play again or N to end the session.
-If they pressed N everything worked as expected however a number of problems arose when Y was selected.
-The game should start again but two errors were acourring.
+If they pressed N everything worked as expected, however a number of problems arose when Y was selected.
+The game should start again but two errors were occuring.
 1) Instead of a new blank gameboard appearing, a new game was starting and the previous gameboard appeared which still kept all the X and - selections.
 This meant that the player was continuing the previous game (with 25 new turns) rather than starting a new one.
 2) A new board was not appearing at all and the player was just asked to enter a continuous amount of co-ordinates without a new game beginning.

     This problem was being caused because when the player choose Y to restart the game again, the previous game was not reseting itself back to the beginning.
 It was merely bringing the player back to the start game and just trying to continue the previous game.
 A solution had to be found to restart everything and revert back to the welcome screen.
 This was solved by importing the os module and creating a reset_display function and running the following code: